I’m in love with Evernote.

 How to Use Evernote to Organize Your Writing

 In each notebook, you can create multiple notes and write down things.
-You can also add things like photos or drawings.
+You can also add stuff like photos or drawings.

 I have notebooks for my blogs, projects, things I want to take notes on, and books.

-For your writing, you’ll make one notebook for each book.
+For your fiction writing, you’ll make one notebook for each book.